DHTMLX/gantt-docs/data/api/gantt_resource_calendars_config.md

 @short:
-binds a working calendar to a particular attribute of a task
+defines a set of working calendars that can be assigned to a specific resource, e.g. a user

 @type: object
 @example: